Right-wing conspiracies have a new target: a tool that fights actual voter fraud

 "We have had a number of emails from some very ill-informed, uninformed or uneducated people," said Alabama Secretary of State John Merrill, a Republican.

-That far-right pushback has been somewhat frustrating to Merrill, who noted the system provides the only way states have to accurately check if someone has illegally cast a ballot in the same election in two different states.
+That far-right pushback has been somewhat frustrating to Merrill, who noted the system provides the only way states have to accurately check whether someone has illegally cast a ballot in the same election in two states.

 "It helps identify duplicate registrations," Merrill said.
 "It helps identify dual participation in elections.
 That's a concern [and] there's no other way that any state in the union can do that independently of ERIC."